muyishen2040/Racing-AI-Reinforcement-Learning-for-Mario-Kart-64/README.md

     - `agent` runs the example python script
     - `emulator` runs the mupen64plus emulator

+    Note:
+    - `-p` flag is the name of this environment instance
+    - Before creating a new instance, be sure to create a override file to modify the port numbers (see `instance1.yml` for more details).
+    - Make sure that the `docker-compose down` command given below also matches the file name of your instance and file names.

-2. Under the root of the repository, there is a Python 3 file `SocketWrapper.py`.
+3. Under the root of the repository, there is a Python 3 file `SocketWrapper.py`.
 This file contains the wrapper for our RL training.
 We can first create a virtual environment for our project by:

     ```bash
     python -m venv RL_env